 RNS enrolling in iBLOCs will have a head start in building foundational knowledge in a few basic subjects via a more leisurely and self-paced learning experience.

 For more information on iBLOC, please refer to the Registrar's Office website.

 Special Term Modules

-NUS offers a spread of modules for Returning Full-time NS men to register during the special term period.
+NUS offers a spread of modules for RNS to register during the special term period.
 Existing students who wish to progress at their own pace or graduate earlier can also enrol in relevant modules during this period throughout their candidature.